Application Toolbar (Appbar)

 The Rules module is a more powerful version of the core Triggers/Actions modules so you can set up more advanced conditions for an alert to be recorded.

-There are several ways to record alerts if default alerts are not provided.
+There are several ways to record alerts.

 1. Appbar integrates with the Activity module, so if the module in question integrates with Activity then you just have to enable Activity messages in the Appbar settings and alerts from the relevant module will appear.